University of Edinburgh

 We study how cells make decisions.
 Gathering and processing information is fundamental to all life.
 In cells, this ability is conferred by biochemical networks, collections of genes and proteins that interact with each other and the extracellular environment.
 Information is detected by proteins at the cell membrane, processed by biochemical networks in the cytosol and nucleus, and then used to decide an appropriate cellular response.
 Such cellular decision-making is at the core of systems biology and its failure causes disease: whether it is a hijacking of the signalling network by a viral invader, the uncontrolled growth of cancer, or mistimings in the contractions of individual heart cells.

-Our work is supported by the Scottish Universities Life Sciences Alliance and the BBSRC.
+Our work is supported by the Scottish Universities Life Sciences Alliance, the HFSP, and the BBSRC.

 LATEST: ALCATRAS — A microfluidic system for studying budding yeast.